-Some older TVs might have several AV inputs, normally labelled AV 1, AV 2 etc. Many older flat screen TVs also have AV inputs on the side of the TV as well as on the rear of the TV.
+Some older TVs might have several AV inputs, normally labelled AV 1, AV 2 etc. Some flat screen TVs have the AV input on the side of the TV.

 My TV doesn’t have a Yellow Socket!

 I get many questions from people saying they can’t find the yellow socket to connect a VCR into.
 Don’t worry, I have a solution.
 But first check the sides of your TV to make sure the designers aren’t trying to trick you by hiding the yellow, red and white sockets up one side.

-Don’t worry if you can’t find a yellow socket to connect a VCR in to, as many new TVs don’t have one.
+Don’t worry if you can’t find a yellow socket on your TV to connect a VCR, as many new TVs don’t have one.
 Manufacturers think there is no need to supply TVs with the ability to connect a VCR through the standard (and old) yellow, red and white sockets.
 Instead some TV’s let you connect to the green socket, and others require you to use a HDMI input.
-I discuss each way below.
+I discuss each method below.

-At the rear of many flat screen TVs there is no yellow socket for “Video In”.
-But as you can see in this picture, they say you can use the green socket instead.
+At the rear or side of many flat screen TVs there is no yellow socket for “Video In”.
+But as you can see in this picture, they indicate you can use the green socket instead.
 Notice on this TV, (and most others) there is only one of the green sockets nominated as “Video in” for you to connect a VCR to.